gavinostler/reefscape-1280/README.md

 To build this project, simply run `gradlew.bat build` in the home directory of this project.

-To build and deply to the active roborio on the network, use `gradlew.bat deploy`
+To build and deploy to the active roborio on the network, use `gradlew.bat deploy`